Helge-Stein-Group/Slurry_Bot/README.md

 ## XArm Robot

 The six-axis XArm robot is responsible for the movement of vials, pipetting, and other physical tasks within the automated system.
+A manual for the xArm 6 can be found [here](https://www.ufactory.cc/wp-content/uploads/2023/05/xArm-User-Manual-V2.0.0.pdf).
 The robot can be controlled using the Python driver provided by the manufacturer.

 ### Getting Started